junli95/junli95.github.io/_pages/about.md

 - IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD)

-- Elsevier Journal of Systems Architecture (JSA)
+- Journal of Systems Architecture (JSA)

-- Springer Journal of Computer Science and Technology (JCST)
+- Journal of Computer Science and Technology (JCST)

-- Springer Computing
+- Computing

 - The 7th International Conference on Computer Science and Application Engineering (CSAE ’23)